santroma1/whisper_id2223/README.md

 ![Train Augmented data](img/train_2.jpg)

-Last thing we tried was to do hyperparameter tuning with both external HP search tools, *sigopt* and *optuna*, but as we said, Google Collab was not collaborating anymore (pun intended).
+Last thing we tried was to do hyperparameter tuning with both external HP search tools, *sigopt* and *optuna*, but as we said, Google Collab was not collaborating anymore (pun intended), and our HP search kept crashing when we ran it.
 Hyperparameter search is seen in the notebook __swedish_whisper_train_hyper.ipynb__.